bonareri/Cryptocurrency-Price-Prediction-/README.md

 - **Assess Market Risks**
 - **Generate Actionable Trading Signals**

-By integrating classical forecasting methods with modern deep learning and NLP techniques, our system provides data-driven insights for more informed trading decisions.
+By integrating classical forecasting methods with modern deep learning and NLP techniques, the system provides data-driven insights for more informed trading decisions.

 ---